- Size: 11-13 inches

 Care and Feeding

 And don’t forget to surprise them with a cuttlebone, which will help them sharpen their beak and replenish their intake of calcium.
+Don’t be fooled by their diminutive stature and a small beak – they can be quite strong and that beak will need the exercise.

 As it is the case with all pet birds, Cockatiels need a spacious cage to call their home, preferably one with sidebars, as these birds love to climb.
 The cage should be kept at room temperature and in a draft-free, dry space.
+Don’t make the mistake and get a cage that is too small, thinking that a cockatiel is small as it is.
+Parrots – no matter the size – need as much space as possible.
+Otherwise, they can become a depressed and unhealthy bird, picking out their feathers and developing health issues.

 Health and Common Conditions

 In general, these are strong and resilient birds, with longevity to boot.
 However, some key clues that indicate something is wrong should be remembered.
 These include apathy and overall lack of activity, puffy and ruffled feathers or loss of appetite and weight.
 Although these symptoms are rare, they can still occur.
 In general, cockatiels are strong and adapt easily to common surroundings.
 With just the basic effort and care, your pet will thrive and be happy!
+On average, cockatiels can live between 16 to 25 years, making them great companion pets.
+The record holding cockatiel in captivity lived for an amazing 36 years.

 Take care of your cockatiel’s needs – interaction and plenty of space are important for its health.